Diversity mitigates polarization and consensus in opinion dynamics: Introduction

 \section{Introduction}

-Polarization of perspectives in a crowd can either be adverse~\cite{axelrod2021, wu2023} or beneficial~\cite{tran2010} depending upon the matter under consideration.
+Polarisation of perspectives in a crowd can either be adverse~\cite{axelrod2021, wu2023} or beneficial~\cite{tran2010} depending upon the matter under consideration.
 It may cause a conflicted group to lose collective advantage, such as failing to unite even for a common cause~\cite{macy2021} or it can help preserve cultures within cohesive, consensus-seeking groups.
 Transitions between collective states of a group of individuals have been studied and tipping points in the opinion dynamics have been identified in some past studies~\cite{galam2020,macy2021}.
-Such transitions can be reversible or irreversible~\cite{macy2021,nettasinghe2025}, which open avenues for strategic manipulation of states, for instance averting polarization among individuals~\cite{flache2017}.
-The collective behavior of a crowd is often determined by the opinion based interactions among the individuals~\cite{warren2024}.
-These opinion oriented interactions between pair of agents can either induce an assimilation effect leading to a consensus or a contrast effect~\cite{sherif1958} resulting in scattered opinions.
+Such transitions can be reversible or irreversible~\cite{macy2021,nettasinghe2025}, which open avenues for strategic manipulation of states, for instance averting polarisation among individuals~\cite{flache2017}.
+The collective behavior of a crowd is often determined by interactions based on the opinions of the individuals~\cite{warren2024}.
+These opinion oriented interactions between pairs of agents can either induce an assimilation effect leading to a consensus or a contrast effect~\cite{sherif1958} resulting in scattered opinions.
 Such interactions can also lead to formation of opinion clusters~\cite{warren2024}.
-One theory that deals with interactions based on opinions is the social judgement theory (SJT)~\cite{maccoby1962}.
+One theory that deals with interactions based on opinions is the social judgement theory (SJT)~\cite{hunter1984}.
 SJT is a persuasion theory~\cite{okeefe2006} which places opinions on an attitude scale~\cite{sherif1965} that leads to attitude formation and opinion change of an individual based on the opinion of the other individual it is interacting with.
-According to this theory, an individual uses his present opinion to categorize other opinions into three zones on the attitude scale~\cite{jager2005}: the latitude of acceptance, the latitude of non-commitment, and the latitude of rejection, in increasing order of difference of ones's opinion with the opinion of other individual (s)he is interacting with.
+According to this theory, an individual uses his present opinion to categorize other opinions into three zones on the attitude scale~\cite{jager2005}: the latitude of acceptance, the latitude of non-commitment, and the latitude of rejection, in increasing order of difference of one's opinion with the opinion of other individual (s)he is interacting with.
 These categories shape an individual's attitude towards different opinions and may result in a shift in one's own stance.